codemod-com/website/cms/automations/jest-vitest.md

 published-on: 2024-01-10T11:59:57.308Z
 seo:
-  title: Jest Vvitest - Migrate from jest to vitest og:title: Jest Vvitest - Migrate from jest to vitest twitter:title: Jest Vvitest - Migrate from jest to vitest
+  title: Jest Vvitest - Migrate from jest to vitest
-  description: Run this codemod to upgrade your codebase from using jest to vitest. twitter:card: Run this codemod to upgrade your codebase from using jest to vitest.
+  description: Run this codemod to upgrade your codebase from using jest to vitest.
 ---
 Run this codemod to upgrade your codebase from using jest to vitest.